 The bulk material is loaded into the hopper by a loader or by a feed elevator.
-Located at the bottom of the hopper is a drag chain conveyor that conveys the bulk material to an opening, in the rear of the hopper, containing a feed roll.
-The feed roll and drag chain conveyor feed the bulk material into an airlock.
+Located at the bottom of the hopper is a drag conveyor that conveys the bulk material to an opening containing a feed roll.
+The feed roll and drag conveyor feed the bulk material into an airlock.
 The airlock is specifically designed and built to handle tough, fibrous material.
 The function of the airlock is to take the bulk material into open pockets exposed to the outside air and to convey it to an area where the pocket is closed off.
-At that point a high volume/low pressure air stream, created by the blower, is channeled through the pocket, carrying the material out of the airlock and through the hose for discharge.
+At that point a high pressure air stream, created by the blower, is channeled through the pocket, carrying the material out of the airlock and through the hose for discharge.